From Raw to Rad: Mastering the Art of Food with a Thermometer

 7. Check different areas of the meat

-When all else fails, it is recommended to check the different parts of the meat for its temperature.
-It is a great way to confirm that the meat is cooked all the way through and there are no uncooked spots.
-This tip works best when you are cooking thicker cuts of meat wherein some areas take more time to cook than others.
+If all else fails, it is suggested that all parts of the animal be tested for temperature.
+It’s a good way to ensure the meat is fully cooked and there are no undercooked areas.
+This technique is most effective when cooking larger pieces of meat, where some parts take longer to cook than others.

 Taking Care of Your Thermometer

-The first step to maintaining your food thermometer is to clean and sanitize it after every use.
-Wipe the probe with alcohol or wash it with soap and water.
-Rinse it and store properly so it is ready for when you next cook.
-Cleaning is a good way to avoid cross-contamination and to promote food safety when cooking.
+The initial step in maintaining your thermometer for food is to clean and sanitise it after each use.
+The probe should be cleaned with alcohol or washed off with detergent and water.
+Clean it thoroughly, then store it so it’s ready for your next cooking session.
+Cleaning can be an effective way to prevent cross-contamination and enhance food safety during cooking.

-Aside from using a food thermometer for cooking, you should also check the internal temperature of the food when reheating.
-If you have leftover food, make sure to heat it to the recommended temperature so it is safe to consume after storing it.
+In addition to using a thermometer to cook, it is essential to check the temperature of the food before reheating.
+If you’ve got leftover food, ensure it’s cooked to the recommended temperature so it’s safe to consume after storage.

 Discover Other ChefsTemp Products